AdaCore/cuda/doc/tutorial.rst

 Remember that before compiling any you will need to have sourced env.sh in your environment::

-Open the cuda/tutorial directory under your CUDA application.
+Open the ``tutorial`` directory found at the root of this CUDA repository.
 You will see there a typical CUDA project structure.
 In particular, ``device.gpr`` will build the code running on the device, ``host.gpr`` the code on the host.
 The Makefile is responsible to build both project, note that it's using the standard Makefile.build